MPI Europe Webinar

 Prior to the COVID-19 pandemic, Europe was facing a set of interlocking challenges—a rise in spontaneous migration, an aging population, and a changing labor market—all of which put pressure on public finances.
 The public-health crisis has further exacerbated the situation, imposing huge costs on governments as they scramble to safeguard employment and protect vulnerable groups, including migrants disproportionately affected by job losses.
 Will this "perfect storm" rock the foundations of European welfare systems in the long term, and how?
 Will welfare states manage to adapt, and if so, what are the most promising innovations?
 How can governments close gaps in the social safety net, while laying the groundwork for economic recovery and long-term sustainability?

 Join MPI Europe for a two-part event examining these important questions.
-In the first session, veteran migration thinkers Demetrios G. Papademetriou and Grete Brochmann will reflect on the implications of this current moment for European economies and societies, and the role of immigration.
-The second session will highlight research from the European Commission’s Joint Research Centre on the fiscal and demographic impacts of migration.
-Speakers will explore the pandemic’s particular effects on migrants and refugees, gaps in the social safety net, the role immigrant integration policy can play in maximizing the benefits of migration, and smart ideas that governments are implementing to ensure immigration is an economic and demographic asset for the future.
+In the first session, veteran migration thinkers Demetrios G. Papademetriou and Grete Brochmann reflect on the implications of this current moment for European economies and societies, and the role of immigration.
+The second session highlights research from the European Commission’s Joint Research Centre on the fiscal and demographic impacts of migration.
+Speakers explore the pandemic’s particular effects on migrants and refugees, gaps in the social safety net, the role immigrant integration policy can play in maximizing the benefits of migration, and smart ideas that governments are implementing to ensure immigration is an economic and demographic asset for the future.